The three main things that most affect airline comfort for a big passenger are seat belt extenders, seat space and restroom facilities.

 How to Get More Airline Comfort for a Big Passenger

 Seat size varies from plane to plane (even within the same airline and model).
 New planes are likely to have similar-sized seats.
-But if an airline uses older planes or a variety of models, there’s no predicting what size the seats will be.
+But if an airline uses older planes or a variety of models, there’s no predicting how wide the seats will be or the amount of pitch (legroom).
 The airline service reps can tell you the type of plane that you will be flying on.
 Propeller and turbo-prop planes tend to have narrower seats than jets.
 Editor’s Note: Check out SeatGuru for seat measurements on airline body types of all major airlines.

 - Bulkhead or door seats do not have a row of seats in front of them, so you get more leg room, and no one will lower their chair into your face.
 However, the tray tables fold out of the arm rests and you can’t raise the arm rests.

 - On a small plane with no physical divider between first class and coach, the seats directly behind the first class seats tend to have the same pluses and minuses as bulkhead seats.

 - On a larger plane, such as a 767 or 777, the seats tend to be about an inch wider and there may have as much as two extra inches of legroom.

 - On all sizes of planes, exit row seats sometimes have more leg room.
 First class or business class seats tend to be wider with more leg room, but the arm rests usually can’t be raised.

 Tips to Get a Wider Seating Area

 The size of the seat and the legroom make a big difference in the airline comfort for a big passenger.
 To get a few extra inches of space, board as soon as possible, and when you sit down, immediately lift the arm rest.
 If someone sits next to you, they generally won’t bother to put the arm rest back down, and you’ll both have more room.

 To increase your chance of having an empty seat next to you, try the following:

 - Travel on middle of the week flights and red-eye (late night) flights, which are rarely full.